Multiscale Feature Learning Using Co-Tuplet Loss for Offline Handwritten Signature Verification: Proposed Method

 where $\mathcal{S}(\mathcal{P})$ and $\mathcal{S}(\mathcal{N})$ are the sets of positive and negative example indices for which the positive and negative examples satisfy our mining strategy described in the next subsection, $d$ indicates the squared Euclidean distance used as the distance metric; and $d^+_i$, $d^-_j$, $d^+_h$, and $d^-_h$ are defined as follows:

 where $f(\cdot)$ represents the feature embedding of an input example.
-Among the positive examples in a mini-batch, $d^+_h$ is the distance between the anchor and the hardest positive example that is the furthest from the anchor.
-Similarly, among the negative examples in a mini-batch, $d^-_h$ is the distance between the anchor and the hardest negative example that is the closest to the anchor.
+Among the positive examples in a mini-batch, $d^+_h$ is the distance between the anchor and the hardest positive example.
+Similarly, among the negative examples in a mini-batch, $d^-_h$ is the distance between the anchor and the hardest negative example.

 The proposed loss comprises two parts, pulling and pushing parts.
 We design the pulling part to decrease the intra-writer distance by pulling the selected positive examples closer to the anchor using $d^-_h$ as the reference distance.
 In addition, we use the pushing part to increase the inter-writer distance by pushing the selected negative examples farther from the anchor using $d^+_h$ as the reference distance.
-Instead of pairwise comparisons between positive and negative examples, we impose penalties on the distances that are larger than the hardest negative example and shorter than the hardest positive example.
-This reduces the computational complexity from quadratic to linear.
+This reduces the computational complexity from quadratic to linear compared to pairwise comparisons between positive and negative examples.
 Given that the proposed tuplet-based loss relies on the co-existence of multiple positive and negative examples to learn distance metrics, we refer to it as the ``co-tuplet loss.''

 Fig. \ref{fig4} provides a visual representation of the differences in the distance learning process between the triplet loss, the hardest triplet loss, and the co-tuplet loss.
 The triplet loss only partially utilizes the distance information of batch examples, as many easy triplets that already satisfy the triplet constraint do not contribute to the training process.
 Similarly, the hardest triplet loss, which focuses on the hardest positive and negative examples, neglects optimizing the distances from the anchor to the remaining positive and negative examples.
 In contrast, the proposed co-tuplet loss simultaneously considers multiple positive and negative examples in a mini-batch for distance optimization.
-This allows the signature verification model to effectively learn to pull genuine signatures belonging to the same writer close together, while pushing forgeries far away from them.
+This allows the signature verification system to learn to pull genuine signatures belonging to the same writer close together, while pushing forgeries far away from them.